Save a copy of a layer

 If the Settings toolbar is unavailable, in the Layers pane, click World Countries.
 The Settings toolbar is only available when a layer is selected.

-5. In the Filter pane, click Add expression.
+5. In the Filter pane, click Add new.

-6. Under Expression, ensure that the first menu is set to Country Name and the second menu is set to is.
+6. Under Condition, ensure that the first menu is set to Country Name and the second menu is set to is.
 In the third menu, type Switzerland.

 7. Click Save.